 An Interruption to Study is the formal process for seeking and approving a break from study for a period of more than one month and not normally exceeding 12 months.
 Interruptions to study are normally approved for one or two semesters which usually means that a student’s expected end date of the course will need to be adjusted by the equivalent amount of time.
 During an Interruption to Study, students cannot formally engage with their course, are not required to attend class, submit work for assessment, engage with any research, write up their thesis or attend examinations or supervisory meetings.
 Examples of why students interrupt study include pregnancy, medical reasons, bereavement, work, family or financial commitments.

-Interruption to study normally suspends tuition fee liability (please refer to the Tuition Fee Policy) and for Tier 4 International Students, interruption means that the student is required to leave the UK during the period of interruption and re-apply for a Confirmation of Acceptance of Study (CAS) to return to study on their course, students are then advised to reapply in-country for a new visa to reflect the new expected course completion date.
+Interruption to study normally suspends tuition fee liability (please refer to the Tuition Fee Policy for your year) and for Tier 4 International Students, interruption means that the student is required to leave the UK during the period of interruption and re-apply for a Confirmation of Acceptance of Study (CAS) to return to study on their course, students are then advised to reapply in-country for a new visa to reflect the new expected course completion date.

 The student should make an application in writing on the Interruption to Study Application Form: